10th Grade |Student Check-List

 Find out whether your child’s school has college nights or financial aid nights.
 Plan to attend those events with your child.

-Help your child develop independence by encouraging him or her to take responsibilities for balancing home work with any other activities or a part-time job.
+Help your child develop independence by encouraging him or her to take responsibility for balancing homework with any other activities or a part-time job.

 Mentoring and Coaching